architect

 Library-museum task force convenes

-This past week saw the first meeting of the city’s newly-formed “blue ribbon” task force for the combined downtown library-museum expansion project, which stalled in recent months following public comments questioning the viability of joint-use expansion.
-Members of the committee, comprised of seasoned Riverside civic leaders, have been given the task of formulating a plan,…
+This past few weeks have seen the first meetings for the city’s newly-formed “blue ribbon” task force for the combined downtown library-museum expansion project, which stalled in recent months following public comments questioning the viability of joint-use expansion.
+Members of the committee, comprised of seasoned Riverside civic leaders, have been given the task of formulating…

 |